ccxt/ccxt/wiki/Manual.md

             'min': 0.01,     // order amount should be > min
             'max': 1000,     // order amount should be < max
         },
-        'price':    { ... }, // same min/max limits for the price of the order
-        'cost':     { ... }, // same limits for order cost = price * amount
         'withdraw': { ... }, // withdrawal limits
     },
     'info': { ... }, // the original unparsed currency info from the exchange